 What can I expect from a "Complete Physical Examination" for my pet at Topaz Veterinary Clinic?

-The doctors at Topaz Veterinary Clinic believe that annual complete physical examinations are an essential part of a preventive health plan for all pets.
+The doctors at Topaz Veterinary Clinic in Tempe, AZ believe that annual complete physical examinations are an essential part of a preventive health plan for all pets.
 Pets age up to 7 times faster than we do, so a once yearly exam for pets can be the equivalent of a person only seeing a doctor once every 4-7 years.
 Many things can change during that period of time and a complete physical exam can often help detect health problems long before the symptoms become visible to pet owners.
 Since our pets can't talk to us, veterinarians are trained to look for sometimes subtle changes that may indicate more serious underlying problems.
 During a physical examination, our doctors check out each patient's visible body systems for any signs of illness.
 We call this a "nose to toes" exam because we look at all of the following:

 - Dental examination: A thorough check of your pet's teeth, gums, and palate for tartar accumulation, gum disease (gingivitis), bad breath and/or pain caused by diseased teeth, retained baby teeth that can interfere with the development and health of the adult teeth, and palate defects like cleft palates in puppies and elongated soft palates in certain breeds of dogs.